-- Unless an independent director is filling the role of Chairman of the Board, the Board will elect a Lead Director, from among the independent members of the Board.
+- Unless an independent director is filling the role of Chairman of the Board, the independent members of the Board will elect a Lead Director, from among the independent directors.
 The Lead Director will have the following specific duties and responsibilities, among others:

 - Serve as liaison between the Chairman of the Board and the Chief Executive Officer and the independent directors.